Feedback stabilization of switched systems under arbitrary switching: A convex characterization: Discrete-time control switched systems

 Given $M\in \N_+$ and a set $\cF=\{(A_i,B_i)\in \R^{n\times n}\times \R^{n\times m}\;\vert\;i\in \M\}$, we study the \emph{discrete-time control switched system} defined by

 where $\sigma:\N\to \M$ (equivalently, $\sigma\in \M^\omega$) is the \emph{switched signal} and $u:\N\to \R^m$ is a control input.

 While $u:\N\to \R^m$ is supposed to be a control input given/chosen by the user, the switching signal $\sigma:\N\to \M$ is considered to be \emph{arbitrary} and \emph{unmodifiable} by the user.
-In this setting, system~\eqref{eq:SwitchedSystemInput} can be equivalently represented by a difference controlled inclusion, considering

-This formalism turns out to be useful since it allows to directly apply the results recalled in Subsection~\ref{sec:SetValuedStability}.
-We now recall the considered notion of stability for~\eqref{eq:SwitchedSystemInput}.
+We now introduce the considered notions of stability for~\eqref{eq:SwitchedSystemInput}.